aristanetworks/avd/ansible_collections/arista/avd/README.md

 ## Ask a question

 Support for this `arista.avd` collection is provided by the community directly in this repository.
-Easiest way to get support is to open [an issue](https://github.com/aristanetworks/ansible-avd/issues).
+If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/ansible-avd/discussions).

 ## Contributing